BankingofThings/BoT-Android-Things-SDK/README.md

     - actionID: generated when an action is created on Portal
     - customerID: clients unique id per app profile

-The IoT SDK polls this message every 10 seconds (can be changed) and dispatches the listener.
+The IoT SDK polls this message every 10 seconds (can be changed) and dispatches BotTalkListener.
 Which can be set with Finn.setBotTalkListener(BotTalkListener).
 The message can be handled by triggering the action( with Finn.triggerBotTalkAction(actionID:String, customerID:String)).
 For example the IoT devices needs to activate some actuators or sensors if everything is done, it can notify FINN backend with the triggerAction so the client is notified.